vnvbadri/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/CloudLabs.AI/04-Create a virtual network.md

     | Subnet - Name | **default** |
     | Subnet Address range | **10.1.0.0/24** |

-> Note: Deployment ID can be obtained from the Lab Environment output page.
+    **Note**: Deployment ID can be obtained from the Lab Environment output page.

    ![Screenshot of the "Basic" step of Create virtual network blade with the default fields.](../images/0301a.png)
    ![Screenshot of the "IP Addresses" step of Create virtual network blade with the default fields.](../images/0301b.png)